Kurt Georg Kiesinger: Bundestag deputy (1949–1958)

-Minister-President of Baden-Württemberg
+Minister-President of Baden-Württemberg (1958–1966)

-Kiesinger became Minister-President of the state of Baden-Württemberg on 17 December 1958, an office in which he served until 1 December 1966.
-At that time Kiesinger was also a member of the Landtag of Baden-Württemberg.
-As Minister-President he was President of the German Bundesrat from 1 November 1962 to 31 October 1963.
+From 17 December 1958 until 30 November 1966, Kiesinger served as Minister-President of Baden-Württemberg as the successor of Gebhard Müller, who became president of the Federal Constitutional Court in Karlsruhe.
+In this period, Kiesinger also belonged to the Landtag of Baden-Württemberg, from 1960 to 1966.
 During his time in office the state founded two universities, the University of Konstanz and the University of Ulm.